'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 National security officials say the Kremlin is at it again: Just like in 2016, Russia is using social media to try to undermine the U.S. presidential election, only with even more sophisticated tools.

 But this time around, Russia may not have to try so hard.
-Social media companies and outside experts say in 2020, the biggest threats to the election may be coming from Americans in the form of possible violence, mistruths about mail-in balloting, and misinformation in the wake of possibly delayed election results.
-Not to mention a president who has repeatedly questioned the legitimacy of the vote.
+Social media companies and outside experts say in 2020, the biggest threats to the election may be coming from Americans in the form of possible violence, mistruths about mail-in balloting, and misinformation in the wake of possibly delayed election results — not to mention a president who has repeatedly questioned the legitimacy of the vote.

 "In some ways, the people who know the most about how to mislead Americans are other Americans," said Yoel Roth, Twitter's head of site integrity.

-NPR National Security Correspondent Greg Myre and NPR Technology Correspondent Shannon Bond break down some of the key questions:
+NPR national security correspondent Greg Myre and NPR technology correspondent Shannon Bond break down some of the key questions:

 Q. Where are the biggest foreign threats coming from?

-GM: National security officials and analysts who study this are absolutely clear: Russia is the main foreign threat, and by a long shot.
-China and Iran are also trying to influence the election, but at a much lower level.
+Greg Myre: National security officials and analysts who study this are absolutely clear: Russia is the main foreign threat, and by a long shot.
+China and Iran are also trying to influence the election but at a much lower level.

 The Russians have been attempting to interfere for many years, and their approach keeps evolving.
 Last time, they hacked into Democratic Party emails and also used automated fake accounts on social media, said Nina Jankowicz, of the Wilson Center and the author of How to Lose the Information War: Russia, Fake News, and the Future of Conflict.